-Describe your organisation's experience delivering projects that benefit the target group
+Describe your organisation's experience delivering projects that benefit the younger veteran community

-A strong response will address:
+A strong response will address the following:

-- Describe your organisation's experience in delivering similar projects, including the outcomes achieved (what your organisation offers). - Describe your organisation's community knowledge, links, networks and partnerships and outline how you will use these to successfully deliver the project (how your organisation is connected to the community). - Outline the project risks and how you will manage them (how your organisation plans for success).
+- Describe your organisation's experience in delivering similar projects, including the outcomes achieved.
+(What your organisation offers) - Describe your organisation's community knowledge, links networks and partnerships and outline how you will use these to successfully deliver the project.
+(How your organisation is connected to the younger veteran community.) - Describe how your organisation will engage suitably qualified and experienced people to undertake the project. - Outline the project risks and how you will manage them.
+(How your organisation plans for success.)